 This depends on the type of diabetes you have, your treatment plan, and how well you’ve previously managed your blood sugar levels.

-- If you have type 1 diabetes, you will likely be tested more frequently—as much as four times a year.
+- If you have type 1 diabetes, you will likely be tested more frequently—as much as four or more times a year.

-- If you have type 2 diabetes, don’t use insulin, and have a history of keeping your blood sugar level within the healthy range, your doctor will probably only ask to test your blood twice a year.
+- If you have type 2 diabetes, don’t use insulin, and have a history of keeping your blood sugar level within the healthy range, your doctor may only ask to test your blood twice a year.